saadalifazaman/saadalifazaman.github.io/_portfolio/01-research-assistant-biofouling-IE-metric.md

 ### 3. Two-Stage Screening Framework

-Exhaustively evaluating all 110 ordered pairs from 11 augmentations with full ACV would require 1,650 training runs — computationally prohibitive.
+Exhaustively evaluating all 110 ordered pairs from 11 augmentations with full k-n fold ACV would require 1,650 training runs, computationally infeasible under the available GPU budget.
 The framework addresses this through a two-stage approach:

-**Stage 1 — IE-driven fixed-partition screening:** All 110 ordered pairs evaluated on a single representative partition to compute IE values.
-The IE heatmap reveals order-dependent dynamics across photometric, geometric, and noise-based augmentation categories.
+**Stage 1: IE-driven fixed-partition screening:** All 110 ordered pairs evaluated on a single representative partition to compute IE values.
+The IE heatmap reveals order-dependent dynamics across photometric, geometric, and noise & blur based augmentation categories.

-**Stage 2 — Full 5–1 Fold ACV on selected candidates:** The 7 most synergistic (IE ≥ 0.06) and 3 most antagonistic (IE ≤ −0.049) couples (14 ordered pairs total) were advanced to full cross-validated evaluation.
+**Stage 2: Full 5–1 Fold ACV on selected candidates:** The 5 most synergistic (IE ≥ 0.06) and 2 most antagonistic (IE ≤ −0.049) couples along with their reverse order (14 ordered pairs total) were advanced to full cross-validated evaluation.
 This **reduces computation by 87%** while preserving representative pairwise interaction trends.

 ---

 ## Dataset

-Validated on the **Narayanganj Dockyard Biofouling Dataset (NDBD)** — a newly curated dataset of 35 high-resolution ship-hull images with 92 annotated biofouling instances, collected from Dockyard & Engineering Works Ltd., Narayanganj, Bangladesh.
-This is the **first publicly available annotated dataset of dockyard hull surfaces under real operational conditions**, including human occlusion, oblique angles, and variable illumination.
+Validated on the **Narayanganj Dockyard Biofouling Dataset (NDBD)**, a newly curated dataset of 35 high-resolution ship-hull images with 92 annotated biofouling instances.
+The dataset was collected from Dockyard & Engineering Works Ltd., Narayanganj, Bangladesh.
+This is the **first publicly available annotated dataset of dockyard hull surfaces under real operational conditions**.
+It included human occlusion, oblique angles, and variable illumination.
 See the [Dataset Collection portfolio entry](/portfolio/00-dataset-collection-narayanganj/) for full details.

 ---